michaelvl/helm2yaml/README.md

 ```

 The tool helm-up is deliberately made Helmsman compatible, i.e. deployment
-scripts could have the helmsman program specified through an environment
+scripts could have the helmsman binary specified through an environment
 variable as follows:

 ```